 Guerrilla Geometry for Content Creation

 Guerrilla Marketing is not about working cheap.
-It's about working smarter - with a little help from geometry.
+It's about content creation and smarter strategies - with a little help from geometry.

 Long before there were webpages and social media, there was Jay Conrad Levinson and his book Guerrilla Marketing, published in 1984.
 The title caught imaginations and was quickly adopted by marketing professionals as jargon for nearly every off-the-beaten-path marketing tactic - most of them cheap, throw-away concepts like slapping stickers on a traffic sign or a wall.
 That's where most of them went wrong.